 Whether it’s an old-fashioned ringing alarm clock (I hate them personally) or a clock-radio or your phone – find what works for you.

-For me, a phone provides the most options, from the morning sound of birds chirping, a klaxon or the intro to “Smells Like Teen Spirit” (awesome but maybe showing my age), you can set it up to use whatever works best.
+For me, a phone provides the most options, from the morning sound of birds chirping, a klaxon or the intro to Rage Against The Machine’s “Wake Up”, you can set it up to use whatever works best.

 You could even try a recording of yourself, saying, “Get out of bed as you promised me you would!”
 Or you could even go full drill sergeant: “Get your sorry ass out of bed, you lazy sack of sh*t!!”
 Use any phrases and necessary expletives that work for you.